GorgonsMaze/GorgonsMaze.github.io/README.md

 Currently being built to host personal projects, write-ups about programs, and display personal information in relation to software engineering and web development

 #To-Do's [Main]
+* Parallax text long shadow and animation on load and scroll
 * Respnsiveness
  * Social Media Icons
  * Tool Icons